Dr-J-Watson/fork-terraform-provider-restapi/docs/resources/object.md

 - `wait` (Boolean) – If set to `true`, Terraform will wait for the resource to finish processing after creation.
 This requires the API to support a `status_path` that returns a `status` field.
 The wait loop continues as long as the status is `"processing"`, and stops once it changes to another value.
 - `timeout` (Number) – Maximum number of seconds to wait for the job to complete when `wait = true`.
 If the timeout is exceeded, a `PATCH` request is sent to the `error_path` with status `"timeout"`.
 Default is no timeout (waits indefinitely).
 - `retry_period` (Number) – Interval in seconds between each poll of the `status_path` during the waiting period.
 Default is 5 seconds.
+- `processing_status` (String) – Status value indicating that the job is still in progress during polling.
+Terraform will continue waiting as long as the status returned by the API matches this value.
+Default is `"processing"`.
+- `error_status` (String) – Status value indicating that the job has failed.
+If the API returns this status during polling, Terraform will fail the operation immediately.
+Default is `"error"`.